awsdocs/aws-cloud9-user-guide/doc_source/setup.md

 In this step, you create a group and a user in AWS Identity and Access Management \(IAM\), add the user to the group, and then use the user to access AWS Cloud9\.
 This is an AWS security best practice\.
 For more information, see [IAM Best Practices](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html) in the *IAM User Guide*\.

-If you already have all of the IAM groups and users that you need, skip ahead to [Step 3: Add AWS Cloud9 Access Permissions to the Group](#setup-give-user-access)\.
+If you already have all of the IAM groups and users that you need, skip ahead to [Step 3: Add AWS Cloud9 access permissions to the group](#setup-give-user-access)\.

 **Note**
 Your organization might already have an IAM group and user set up for you\.
 If your organization has an AWS account administrator, check with that person before starting the following procedures\.